Sandip-Mallick/Initial-Email/README.md

 # Initial Email Outlook Add-in

-An Outlook Add-in that allows you to extract the body text of a selected email and save it as a JSON file.
+An Outlook Add-in that allows you to extract the body text of a selected email, save it as a JSON file, and send it to Azure OpenAI for analysis.

 ## Features

 - Extract email body content from the selected email in Outlook
 - Save email data (subject, sender, date, body) as a JSON file
+- Send email data to Azure OpenAI for analysis and summarization
 - Works with Outlook Desktop (Windows/Mac) and Outlook Web

 ## Prerequisites